Hayden Ridzky Tobe

 Shiyun: Do you get that much?

 Hayden: Not much lah.
-Cause she’s busy working and then she’s also busy taking care of my brother and sister, but she could do it, but like there’s nobody to take care of my siblings
+Cause she’s busy working and then she’s also busy taking care of my brother and sister.
+She could do it, but like there’s nobody to take care of my siblings.